JulianChow94/Windows-screenFetch/README.md

 -  now you should be able to run `powershell screenfetch` from anywhere in the Powershell console

 ####Troubleshooting <hr>
-If you have followed the isntallation steps but you're getting the following error:
+If you have followed the installation steps but you're getting the following error:

 ```
 The file C:\<yourpath>\screenfetch.ps1 is not digitally signed.